-An accepted hallmark of Nanyang Polytechnic is its unique Teaching Factory Concept.
+Nanyang Polytechnic is known for its unique Teaching Factory Concept.
 This innovative training model has won acclaim from industries and academics, both locally and internationally.

-The Teaching Factory addresses the hitherto unmet challenge commonly faced by institutions in trying to emulate a real world environment within a typical institutional setting.
-An important and integral component of the Teaching Factory Concept is the industry project work in which staff and students work closely as a team on real-life industry problems with cost, quality, reliability and deadline constraints, and often requiring multi-disciplinary capabilities residing in different schools.
+The Teaching Factory addresses the challenge commonly faced by institutions in trying to emulate a real-world environment within a typical educational institution setting.
+An important and integral component of the Teaching Factory Concept is industry projects which staff and students work closely on, as a team.
+These projects feature real-life industry problems with cost, quality, reliability and deadline constraints; often requiring multi-disciplinary capabilities residing in different schools.

-The Teaching Factory is more than just a pedagogic approach that benefits student learning alone.
-It represents a total systems approach that releases the latent synergy between a number of inter-related key success factors.
-When correctly implemented, it creates a powerful effect not only on the quality of teaching and learning, but equally importantly, on the attitude and mindset of staff and students.
-In NYP, this positive self-reinforcing systemic interaction has contributed greatly to the creation of an environment of teamwork, innovation, strong linkage with industry, and a strong focus on capability development.
-It has also been a key contributor in the shaping of the unique NYP culture and spirit, which is an important prerequisite for the successful implementation of the borderless schools concept.
+The Teaching Factory harnesses a Progressive Curriculum which is outcome based, making teaching and learning both engaging and effective.
+It represents a total system approach that converts theoretical knowledge into skills and competences.
+When correctly implemented, it creates a powerful effect not only on the quality and effectiveness of teaching and learning, but also on the attitude and mindset of staff and students.
+In NYP, this positive systemic interaction contributed to the formation of an environment that fosters teamwork, innovation, strong linkage with industry, and a strong focus on capability development.